Greensky-gs/GiveawayManager/docJS.md

 First of all, take the manager in [`./container/javascript`](./container/javascript/)

-Here is the way yo create your Discord's Giveaway Manager by Greensky :
+Here is the way yo create your Discord's Giveaway Manager by Greensky with a MySQL database :

 ```js
 // Require the necessary discord.js classes